zmarffy/webdriver-extended/README.md

-# `webdriver-chrome-extended`
+# `webdriver-extended`

-`webdriver-chrome-extended` is a `webdriver.Chrome` with more features.
+`webdriver-extended` is a `webdriver` with more features.
+Only Chrome is supported at the moment.

-Read the dosctrings.
-Actual docs to come later.
+Read the dosctrings of the code to understand the features.
+They include but are not limited to file downloading support, checking if headless, and opening a new tab.